“Acquisition” the act of acquiring or gaining possession or ownership.

 “Intellectual Property” – is property rights a creator or licensee has over artistic and creative works and inventions.

-“Interim Injunction” – also known as interlocutory injunction is a temporary court order made pending a final determination.
+“Interim Injunction” – also known as the interlocutory injunction is a temporary court order made pending a final determination.
 See injunction.

-“Irreconcilable breakdown” – where persons to a marriage cannot be reunited after separation.
-A separation for at least 12 continuous months is the ground for divorce under the Family Law Act 1975.
+“Irreconcilable breakdown” – where persons to a marriage cannot be reunited after a separation.
+Separation for at least 12 continuous months is the ground for divorce under the Family Law Act 1975.

 “Joint Venture” – a business enterprise for which two or more parties (individual or companies) join forces.
-A joint venture agreement is the common legal document used to define the duties, responsibilities, contributions and profit sharing arrangements arising from a joint venture.
+A joint venture agreement is the common legal document used to define the duties, responsibilities, contributions and profit-sharing arrangements arising from a joint venture.

 “Legal costs” – the costs of a party’s legal representation.
 These include court issue filing and service fees, Solicitor’s costs, Barrister’s fees and expert witness fees and disbursements.